paulkarpenko/us-code-ui/uscode/title-20-education/chapter-072-museum-and-library-services.md

   (B) prepare for and respond to disasters and emergency situations;

-  (C) establish endowments for conservation; and
+  (C) establish endowments for conservation;

+  (D) curate, stabilize, and organize object-related information; and

-  (D) train museum staff in collections care;
+  (E) train museum staff in collections care;

 (4) supporting efforts at the State level to leverage museum resources, including statewide assessments of museum services and needs and development of State plans to improve and maximize museum services through the State;

+(5) creating shared technology tools and data resources, and developing museum staff training plans to improve and maximize museum services through organizations such as museum associations, professional networks, community-based organizations, and foundations, and through other collaborative mechanisms;

-(5) stimulating greater collaboration, in order to share resources and strengthen communities, among museums and—
+(6) stimulating greater collaboration, in order to share resources and strengthen communities, among museums and—

   (A) libraries;

   (B) schools;

+  (C) institutions of higher education;

-  (C) international, Federal, State, regional, and local agencies or organizations;
+  (D) international, Federal, State, regional, tribal, and local agencies or organizations;

-  (D) nongovernmental organizations; and
+  (E) nongovernmental organizations;

-  (E) other community organizations;
+  (F) other community organizations; and

+  (G) other relevant research and policy organizations;

-(6) encouraging the use of new technologies and media, including new ways to disseminate information, to enhance access to museum collections, programs, and services;
+(7) encouraging the use of new and emerging technologies and media, including new ways to disseminate information, engage varied audiences in experiential learning, and support teachers and students to enhance access to and engagement with museum collections, programs, and services;

-(7) supporting museums in providing services to people of diverse geographic, cultural, and socioeconomic backgrounds and to individuals with disabilities;
+(8) supporting museums in developing, carrying out, and providing programs and services that meet the needs of communities throughout the Nation, including people of diverse geographic, cultural, and socioeconomic backgrounds, individuals with disabilities, residents of rural and urban areas, Native Americans, military families, veterans, and caregivers, and for State institutions;

-(8) supporting museums in developing and carrying out specialized programs for specific segments of the public, such as programs for urban neighborhoods, rural areas, Indian reservations, and State institutions;

 (9) supporting professional development and technical assistance programs to enhance museum operations, and the skills of museum staff, at all levels, and to support the development of the next generation of museum leaders and professionals, in order to ensure the highest standards in all aspects of museum operations;

-(10) supporting museums in research, program evaluation, and the collection and dissemination of information to museum professionals and the public; and
+(10) supporting museums in research, program evaluation, and the collection and dissemination of information to museum professionals and the public;

-(11) encouraging, supporting, and disseminating model programs of museum and library collaboration.
+(11) encouraging, supporting, and disseminating model programs of museum and library collaboration;

+(12) enabling museums to serve as anchor institutions to support community revitalization and the creation of opportunities for advancement; and

+(13) developing public and private partnerships with other agencies and community-based organizations to expand and enhance museum services.

 **(b) Federal share**